 We’d like to extend a huge thank you to the dozens of volunteers that came out on our September 13 and 27 cleanup dates to make this milestone year a success!
 We are so grateful for all of our dedicated volunteers, staff, sponsors, partners, and to all the individuals and groups who took the initiative to lead their own cleanups this year.

-Together, we honored 10 years of collective care by coming together to protect the places that connect us all.
-Stay tuned while we collect all the statistics from our cleanups!
+Together, we honored 10 years of collective care by coming together to protect the places that connect us all — and the hard work paid off!

 Team, Trash, and Terry Fox!